Boom Chicka Boom (Dynamics) | Free Music Lesson Plan - MakingMusicFun.net

 from the Lesson Zone

-Your students will learn about two dynamic levels: piano (p) and forte (f) with this manipulatives-based music lesson plan.
-Super cute illustrations make this lesson irresistible!
+Students learn about two dynamic levels: piano (p) and forte (f) with this manipulatives-based no-prep music lesson plan.
+The adorable illustrations make this lesson irresistible for your youngest learners!

 Boom Chicka Boom (Rhyme)